codewithbalaji/portfolio-java/README.md

 *   Maven

 ## Setup and Installation
-1. Clone the repository: `git clone https://github.com/your-username/portfolio.git`
+1. Clone the repository: `git clone https://github.com/codewithbalaji/portfolio-java.git`
-2. Navigate to the project directory: `cd portfolio`
+2. Navigate to the project directory: `cd portfolio-java`
 3. Build the project using Maven: `mvn clean install`
 4. Run the application: `mvn spring-boot:run`
 5. Open your web browser and go to `http://localhost:8080`